Mean time between failures: Mathematical description

+Once the MTBF of a system is known, and assuming a constant failure rate, the probability that any one particular system will be operational for a given duration can be inferred from the reliability function of the exponential distribution, $R_T(t) = e^{-\lambda t}$.
+In particular, the probability that a particular system will survive to its MTBF is $1/e$, or about 37% (i.e., it will fail earlier with probability 63%).

 Application

 The MTBF value can be used as a system reliability parameter or to compare different systems or designs.
 This value should only be understood conditionally as the “mean lifetime” (an average value), and not as a quantitative identity between working and failed units.